kemsguy7/Regs/readme.md

 The admin folder houses the admin dashboard and related pages The includes folder houses the footer, navigation and header pages.

-All registration files can be found in the we root directory.
+All registration files can be found in the web root directory.